H09X/-Embedded-Systems-Project-Autonomous-Pinball-Machine/README.md

 # -Embedded-Systems-Project-Autonomous-Pinball-Machine
-Made By: Saleh Huneidi, Noor Darwazeh, and Mohammad Alsaadi
+Made By: Mohammad Alsaadi, Noor Darwazeh, and Saleh Huneidi